-Of late I have been drawing to a conclusion the companion book to "Pathways through to Space".
-This I had had in mind even while writing the latter, since in this many points were covered only sketchily.
+Of late I have been drawing to a conclusion the companion book to Pathways Through to Space.
+This I have had in mind even while writing the latter, since in this way many points were covered only sketchily.
 Many problems were left unfinished and I was well aware of several points where the conceptions and interpretations were open to psychological and philosophical criticism.
 As a matter of fact, I welcome all such criticism as an aid in the perfecting of interpretation both in the transcendental and objective senses.
-At any rate, the companion work devotes much space to the ciritical problem and naturally will not be as easy reading.
-One of the conceptions has actually involved the use of the calculus to the build the pattern.
-I shall be interested in your reaction when you have had a chance to study it.
-I believe that it renders more clear the common ground between the Atmavidya of Shankara and the doctrine of anttama of Buddha.
+At any rate, the companion work devotes much space to the critical problem and naturally will not be as easy reading.
+One of the conceptions has actually involved the use of the calculus to build the pattern.
+I shall be interested in your reaction, when you have had a chance to study it.
+I believe that it renders more clear the common ground between the Atmavidya of Shankara and the doctrine of Anatma of Buddha.

 Here is one problem for you to think about if you wish.
-What is the connection between, "Substantiality is inversely proportional to penderability" and x y 23
+What is the relation between "Substantiality is inversely proportional to ponderability" and " $x^2 + y^2 = 2$ "?

-May your Vision remain undimmed in the present darkness, and may all good abide with you.
+May your Vision remain undimmed in the present darkness and may all good abide with you.

-Yours in the Great Work,
+Yours in the Great Work